 The content of the workshop follows the curriculum “Good scientific practice” which was commissioned by and developed in cooperation with the German Research Ombudsman:

-The workshop encourages the active involvement of the participants and features the following didactic elements: case discussions, problem based learning in small groups, plenary discussion, information input.
+The online workshop encourages the active involvement of the participants and features case discussions, single person working sessions, exercises, plenary discussion, and information input.
+Additional material and other resources will be provided after the workshop.

 Teilnehmerzahl und Teilnahmevoraussetzungen